 In addition to the financial allowance, RSI comprises an inclusion programme, based on a contract established with the concerned household.
 Access by beneficiaries of international protection is subject to the fulfilment of the general conditions prescribed by law, namely:

-The financial allowance of the RSI is as follows:[3]
+The monthly financial allowance of the RSI is as follows:[3]

-A legislative amendment introduced in 2017[4] removed the prerequisite of one year of regular residence in the country to access the RSI.
-Therefore, beneficiaries of international protection are immediately directed to this allowance upon recognition of the refugee status or conferral of subsidiary protection, while the assistance described in Reception Conditions ceases.
+Beneficiaries of international protection may access this allowance upon recognition of the refugee status or conferral of subsidiary protection, while the assistance described in Reception Conditions ceases.

 According to the law, refugees and beneficiaries of subsidiary protection are also entitled to other social allowances such as child benefits and family allowances[4] unemployment benefits,[5] and other benefits, under the same conditions as nationals and as long as they meet the applicable requirements.